Discover Corfu

 • You are a photographer looking for colourful and unique shots.

-• It’s not a summer event.
-Carnival takes place in the cooler months of February or March.
+• It's not a summer event.
+Carnival takes place in February or March, so dress warmly.

 • The main parades can be very crowded, similar to Easter.